sara-nl/htdpdocs/source/Pages/storage/backup_policies.rst

 while sustaining a lot of concurrent access to many users at the same time.

 The data stored on CephFS is disk only, replicated three times for redundancy.
 For disk-only data there is **no backup**.
-If you cannot afford to loose this data, we advise you to copy it elsewhere as well.
+If you cannot afford to lose this data, we advise you to copy it elsewhere as well.

 ..
 Add information about the Data Archive.